microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytde.md

 This name fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of descenders.

+ytde is measured from the baseline to the bottom of descender

 ## Justification

 See details in [Type Network Parametric Axes Proposal Overview](Overview.md).